hdntecnologiabr/extensions/README.md

 # extensions
-A monorepo for dealing with all gymifie's extensions used across repositories
+A monorepo for dealing with all hdn's extensions used across repositories

 ## Publishing
 Para publicar uma nova versão de cada package modificado: